Vicky O'Sullivan, MBACP (Accredited) Adults and Young People

 This approach puts the emphasis on the positive relationship between the counsellor and client which enables an open and honest expression of feelings in order to gain insight, clarification, consider options and have greater control over the future.

-I provide face to face counselling to individuals in a welcoming therapy room in my home.
+I provide face to face counselling to individuals and couples in a welcoming therapy room in my home.
 Our work together can be short term or long term depending on your needs.

 Training, qualifications & experience